zamanapp/prayers-call/docs/guide/reactive-calculator.md

 ### destroy

-Invoking the `destroy` function will let the calculator unsubscribe from the subscriptions it invoked via the `init` function and avoid memory leaks.
+Invoking the `destroy` function will let the calculator unsubscribe from the subscriptions it invoked via the `init` function.

 ```ts
 import { Methods, ReactiveCalculator } from 'prayer.ts'